 Repurpose older content with fresh SEO updates, and update links that may be outdated.
 This is especially useful for previously popular topics that still hold relevance over time, like “creating a b2b blog headline.”

 Thinkdm2 specializes in digital marketing, branding, and web design for b2b.
 Still have questions about topic clusters and your company’s content marketing?
-Visit our blog to learn more helpful strategies.
+Download our topic clusters eBook for additional tips and strategies.